simplesmentemat/archived-LPLG/docs/index.md

 # Welcome to LPLG

 Welcome to the official documentation of LPLG.
-LPLG is a powerful tool for accessing player and team data from the LPL, using LOLQQ as its foundation.
+LPLG is a powerful tool for accessing player and team data from the LPL, using LOLQQ as the database.
 This documentation will help you understand how to use the key functionalities of the library.

 ## Commands